PBundyra/Mario-MIM/README.md

 ## Description
 Since CLion has shown us the first segfaults, we wanted to write a computer game inspired by the student’s adventure during pursuing a Computer Science degree.
-MarioMIM is a platform game in which the idea is to ... pass.
+MarioMIM is a platform game in which the idea is to... pass.
 We’ve created a game inspired by Super Mario Bros, but in a special University of Warsaw edition.
-In order to overcome bugs the student can strengthen himself by drinking coffee or learning the best programming language - Rust.
+In order to overcome bugs, the student can strengthen himself by drinking coffee or learning the best programming language - Rust.

 ## How to play
-- Online\
+- *Online*\
 [click here!](https://pbundyra.github.io/wasm-deploy/)
-- Local\
+- *Local*\
 Set up your computer according to [this guide](https://bevyengine.org/learn/book/getting-started/setup/), clone this repo and start the game by `cargo run` command